Dr. Diane Tye

 St. John's, NL

-Dr. Tye is co-editor of Digest, the online the journal of the Foodways Section of AFS and is a past president of the Folklore Studies Association of Canada.
+Dr. Tye is a member of the AFS Executive Board and co-editor of Digest, the online the journal of AFS’s Foodways Section.
+She is a past president of the Folklore Studies Association of Canada.

 Baking as Biography.
 A Life Story in Recipes.
-McGill-Queen's University Press, 2010.
+McGill-Queen's University Press.